aesteve-rh/vhal_emulator/README.md

 Receiving can be achieved through `recv_cmd`, which return an `EmulatorMessage` with an status field set, which allows to check for errors.

+---
+**NOTE**

+`recv_msg` is a blocking call, so it may be desirable to set up a separate RX thread to handle any async messages coming from the device.

+---

 ```rust
 use vhal_emulator::vhal_consts_2_0 as c;